• Skip to primary navigation

 A DIY Wall Vase From Repurposed Broken China Teacups

-When you chip or break a favorite mug or teacup don’t throw it away.
+When you chip or break a favourite mug or teacup, don’t throw it away.
 Repurpose the broken China teacup into a fun DIY wall vase for your home.

 I’m rather clumsy and have broken a fair bit of China in my lifetime.
-Instead of getting upset about the loss of another favourite plate or cup, I repurpose the broken China.
-Especially if it has a lovely pattern on it.
+Instead of getting upset about losing another favourite plate or cup, I repurpose broken China especially if it has a lovely pattern on it.

 Upcycling Broken China

-I was so excited when I discovered that you can actually saw through China.
+I was so excited when I discovered that you could actually saw through China.
 It opened up another world of upcycling possibilities.
-All you need is the right blade attachment for your rotary cutter.
+All you need is the proper blade attachment for your rotary cutter.

-This repurposed broken China project is very similar to the mosaic wall planter expect these DIY wall vases are framed for indoor use.
+This repurposed broken China project is similar to the mosaic wall planter, except these DIY wall vases are framed for indoor use.

 Chipped cup and saucer